agomezn97/incremental-encoder/README.md

-# incremental-encoder-VHDL
+# incremental-encoder

-Incremental encoder interface for FPGA written in VHDL, including an optional incremental-to-absolute conversion.
+*Incremental encoder interface for FPGA written in VHDL, including an optional incremental-to-absolute conversion.*